Symbolize 3D features

-You may know what the symbols on your map mean, but without a legend, your audience won't know what they show.
+You, the map's creator, may know what the symbols on your map mean, but without a legend, your audience won't.
 Instead of a traditional legend with a list of symbols and their meaning, you'll add two additional points that show the total projected growth of jobs and housing for the city as a whole.
 These numbers were calculated using Summary Statistics, and the points have already been created to save time.

 - In the Catalog pane, browse to the project folder and drag SummaryPoints.lpkx onto the map.

 A group layer with points for housing and job data is added to the San Francisco Bay.
 These points represent the total number of jobs and housing units and will serve as the legend.
 They are symbolized the same way the neighborhood data is but have an aspect ratio of 0.02x for a more manageable height.
 Their width is 1,000 meters to better stand out from the neighborhood data.